 We are waiting for our food to arrive.
-I notice there is an unmistakable ‘beachy’ taste to the St Kilda McDonalds Burger Restaurant.
+I notice there is an unmistakable ‘beachy’ odour to the St Kilda McDonalds Burger Restaurant.
 It smells of algae and jellyfish.
 Maybe I’m just hungry.
-There is sand in every possible crevice and a salty, thin layer of magic on every piece of furniture – If you’re wearing shorts, use it to index your body fat, please.
+There is sand in every possible crevice and a salty, thin layer of magic on every piece of furniture – If you’re wearing shorts, you can use the imprint on the seats to index your body fat percentage.
 No, I’m telling you, it’s the people here… Maybe let’s employ a colourful metaphor, rather than coming up short with ‘beachy’.
-Let’s say, it tastes like a sandy, pink and blue chewing gum composite, you peeled off from under one of the magic-glazed tables, hoping its previous consumer is currently giving head in the bathroom rather than 10 minutes ago – what’s best described as ‘funky’!
+Let’s say, it tastes like a sandy, pink and blue chewing gum composite, you peeled off from under one of the glazed tables, hoping its previous consumer is currently giving head in the bathroom rather than 30 minutes ago, while you were looking for a park – what’s best described as ‘funky’!
 Sic erat scriptum.
 Let’s move on.

 I’m looking around the place like an entomologist with an eye infection.
 A larger group of high schoolers is sitting at the table across from us.
-They just finished their crumbed chicken feet and gnawed-off bones are being replaced by mobile cloud processors.
+They just finished their crumbed chicken feet and in their greasy, little hands gnawed-off bones are now being replaced with $800 smart phones.
 To me, they might just as well be gathered behind a thick, protective layer of plexiglas as they resort to their supersocial group-mating rituals after feeding.

 Our burgers have arrived.
-I unwrap a weighty 3050kcal and take an absent-minded bite from what I had curated on an interactive screen without ever taking an eye off the troop.
+I unwrap a weighty 3050kcal and take an absent-minded bite from what I had curated earlier on the interactive screen without ever taking an eye off the troop.
+It’s delicious – lucky!

-Five minutes into my creepy stakeout, I realise the short-haired girl with the pretty, organic face, who only just exclaimed ‘I hate seeing men pee’ is actually… well, a man.
-His delicate face stands out from purple highlights and a knit jacket that suggests the sheep they took the substance from was long dead when they sheered it.
+Five minutes into my creepy stakeout, I have to go back on some of the original observations since the short-haired girl with the pretty, organic face, who only just exclaimed ‘I hate seeing men pee’ is actually… well, a man.
+His delicate face stands out like a lamp from the purple highlights and a shaggy knit jacket that suggests the sheep they took the substance from was already long dead when they sheered it.
 I’m shielding my food with an empty basket of fries.

 The vulgarly platonic kisser is the nerd of the troop.
 His glasses could stop a bullet.
 He also carries a meticulously laced-up backpack and at about 16 years of age, is wearing a groom’s suit from the 80s.
 One would typically go out on a limb and assume this affectionate gesture is the little orange goblin’s long tail plan to plant seed outside his species.
 But the female in question is not what recent studies of my, comparatively rustic, generation have found to be ‘fuckable’.
 No, someone packed the entire women’s water polo team into one turtle neck sweater and put a wig on it.
-They will be best friends for life.
-I believe it.
-Still happily liking each other’s Facebook posts when I’m getting fed purée by a faceless robot on a hover board.
+They will be best friends for life – I believe it – still happily liking each other’s Insta posts long after my interactions will be limited to getting fed purée by a faceless robot on a hover board.

-Enjoy marketing to that target audience Citi Bank.
+Enjoy marketing your finance products for wealth building to that target audience, Deutsche Bank.
 The world has turned.
 I just don’t know which way right now.